-The human body thrives on movement and suffers when movement is not possible.
-A patient who cannot move is at risk for developing serious complications that require complex care.
+The human body thrives on movement and will suffer when movement is not possible.
+A patient who cannot move is at risk of developing serious complications that require complex care.
 Complete and prolonged immobility can cause serious health problems and deteriorating health, including serious complications.
-Some of the more common and important complications include pressure sores, venous thrombi, bone loss and muscle wasting, contractures and lung infections and pulmonary complications.
+Some of the more common and important complications include pressure sores/ulcers, venous thrombi, bone loss, muscle wasting, contractures, lung infections, and pulmonary complications.
 Preventive care is vital to avoid these conditions from developing.
-Prevention is far more effective than treating the condition after it has developed.
+Prevention is far more effective than treating the condition once it has developed.

 - Prolonged and Complete Immobility

 - Sedentary Lifestyle and Inactivity

 - Complications of Prolonged And Complete Immobility